Reusable Cloth Menstrual Pad Basics

 What’s the Difference

-Cloth menstral pads are not much different than disposable pads.
+Cloth menstrual pads are not much different than disposable pads.
 They are used in the same way.
-The pad is attacted to your underwear and soaks us the blood.
+The pad is attached to your underwear and soaks us the blood.
 Disposable pads are thrown out and add to landfills while cloth pads are washed and reused over and over again for many years.
-Cloth pads can be bought on websites such as amazon and etsy or made by hand.
+Cloth pads can be bought on websites such as amazon and Etsy or made by hand.
 There is not much difference between the way you use either pad making the transition not so difficult.